-- Data Themes the organization of priority national data themes, aligned to the globally endorsed fundamental geospatial data themes. - Custodianship, Acquisition and Management leading to responsible collection, management, maintenance, use discomination and accountability of fit for purpose of use, dissemination and accountability of fit-for-purpose geospatial information.

-- Data Supply Chains and interlinkages that support cooperative data sharing and integration. - Data Curation and Delivery enables enduring accessibility and value of data, as an information resource for broader usage across all sectors.
+- Data Themes the organization of priority national data themes, aligned to the globally endorsed fundamental geospatial data themes. - Custodianship, Acquisition and Management leading to responsible collection, management, maintenance and dissemination of fit-forpurpose geospatial information. - Data Supply Chains and interlinkages that support cooperative data sharing and integration. - Data Curation and Delivery enables enduring accessibility and value of data, and an information resource for broader usage across all sectors.